RESOURCES

 You (or an eager employee) might write a few hundred words about the impact of color in direct mail campaigns, how special die cuts enhance the reading experience, the creative use of fonts, and the remarkable powers of variable inkjet printing in customizing addresses, text, and graphics.
 You could write success stories about your customers, discuss developments in your audience’s specific industries, or even print trends that positively impact your customers’ marketing efforts.

 Where do you get ideas to write about?
-Well, take advantage of the ideas from thINK Forum, Canon Solutions America, and printing associations and journals.
+Well, take advantage of the ideas from thINK Forum, Canon, and printing associations and journals.
 Try to find information of the “Did you know?” variety that you feel will really grab your readers’ attention.
 And don’t put all the burden on yourself.
 Make marketing a part of employee meetings, and solicit ideas and author volunteers to help push your blog campaign along.

 Of course, content that’s delivered sporadically will not be memorable, nor build your reputation as a credible and helpful resource.
 So, create an editorial calendar to track upcoming blog topics by date.
 You might also want to have sections that generate related ideas, or the things you can repurpose.
 The most essential elements of your content marketing calendar will probably include dates for upcoming posts, the topics, the employee who is responsible for handling distribution and promotion, and the status of each blog as it moves through your publishing cycle.
 Include a metric column so that you can go back and measure what content is performing best for you.
 For example, you might measure visits to each of your web pages, the time spent on reading a blog, and click-throughs for further information.
 If you link your blogs to a regular newsletter subscription, you can collect email addresses for further, more aggressive outreach.